chrisdone/fore/README.md

 before applying them to arguments, with the exception of built-ins which are known to be fully normalized and thus don't need forcing.

-An experimental optimmization that I'm trying is to replace that nesting for the IO monad with normal JavaScript sequence expressions:
+An experimental optimization that I'm trying is to replace that nesting for the IO monad with normal JavaScript sequence expressions:

 ```javascript